Human-Equivalent Hours for Autonomous Coding Agent Productivity¶

 Estimate the human engineering hours an autonomous agent's output would have taken — credible only on PR-gated sessions with a paired downstream signal.

-Human-equivalent hours is an estimator of counterfactual human time, not a direct measurement of output.
+Human-equivalent hours estimates counterfactual human time, not measured output.
 It is credible under specific conditions and misleading outside them.
 Apply it only when:

 - Sessions terminate in a merged PR or pass an independent quality classifier.
 Cognition's calibration includes a PR-merged session only if any of its PRs merge; non-PR sessions go through a classifier that drops 1–20% as unproductive (Cognition, 2026-06-04).